CODE OF BY-LAWS OF THE

 - Honorary Membership in the Association shall be extended to persons who have contributed or performed an exceptional service in the interest of the National Guard in Indiana.
 Honorary memberships will be recommended to the Board of Directors by an active member of the Association in good standing, and Honorary members may be enrolled upon order of the Board of Directors without dues or other obligations for such periods as the Board of Directors shall determine.

-- Associate Membership in the Association shall be extended to Officers, Warrant Officers, and Enlisted personnel of the Inactive National Guard, and to active members of the Indiana State Guard Reserve not qualified for membership as Active or Life members in the Association.
+- Associate Membership in the Association shall be extended to all Veterans; Officers, Warrant Officers, and Enlisted personnel of the Inactive National Guard, and to active members of the Indiana State Guard Reserve not qualified for membership as Active or Life members in the Association.

 - Corporate Membership in the Association may be issued to any business, governmental, fraternal, professional, or other legally organized entity that actively supports the purposes, goals, and objectives of the Association as set forth in the Articles of Incorporation after application, acceptance by the Board of Directors, and after payment of dues, the amount to be determined by the Board of Directors.